Chinese police bust million-dollar rat-meat ring

 In March, more than 16,000 rotting pigs were found floating in one of Shanghai's main water sources, triggering a public outcry.
 Over-crowding at pig farms was likely behind the die-off and their disposal in the Huangpu river.

-The public security ministry said police had confiscated more than 15 metric tons of tainted pork in Anhui province, although as much as 60 metric tons had been sold in Anhui and Fujian provinces since mid-2012.
+The public security ministry said police had confiscated more than 15 tonnes of tainted pork in Anhui province, although as much as 60 tonnes had been sold in Anhui and Fujian provinces since mid-2012.

 But it was the rodent meat in particular that people couldn't stomach, with Internet users turning to the popular microblogging site Sina Weibo to vent their outrage.